MarisaCodes/The-c-Archive/src/content/home/index.md

 Now don't get me wrong.
 I am by no means an expert on web development.
 I am just a lonely college student who found solace and joy in programming.
 That does not make me an expert but it helped me understand major concepts in web dev that I didn't know I was ever going to be interested in.

 **So, why did I make the c-Archive anyways?** Because I want to share my knowledge with people who either don't believe that they can learn programming or are absolute beginners who have no idea where to start.
 I am basically the first drill sergeant you meet in the army.
 Welcome to the field soldier.
 Think of me as the first or even second stage boss fight of a game.
 Hopefully, by the time you clear this stage you will have strong fundamentals in JavaScript web development.

-### What about the anime and flash fiction sections?

-The anime section contains recommendations and miscellaneous discussions related to anime.
-The flash fiction section has short stories that I have written (I am an avid writer).
-I hope you enjoy whichever of those things appeal to you.
-If neither appeals to you, I hope you find my tutorials to be useful!